 Gone with the Wind so emotional and potent.
 You can't be angry at any of the characters, because whatever they feel, you feel, even if it's stupid or unreasonable.

 I felt that at the end Scarlet should have been ninety, not in her twenties.
 Ashley, Rhett, and Scarlett's reflections on life before the war seem so far off and dreamy, full of ghosts and dead values.
-I felt like was ninety and reflecting on my past.
+I felt like I was ninety and reflecting on my past.

 Gone with the Wind was a great reading experience.
 So colorful and spectacular.
 So full of passion and emotion.
 You need to read it.